mpi-sws-rse/ltltalk-frontend/documentation/explanations/inducingNewRulesForGrammar.md

 In the original Voxelurn code, if all right-hand side utterances are categories, the rule is disregarded.
 In our code this restriction is removed.

 ## Simple packings
 This is a simpler way for generalization: the only derivations included in packings are those for primitive values.
 The simple categories are specified as an option (**link to the run file**).
-At the moment, simple categories in our system are $Color, $Direction and $Number.
+Simple categories in our system are $Color, $Direction, $Shape, $Point and $Number.
 For the running example and the full parse of the body
 ```
  $Action
  (